espressif/arduino-esp32/libraries/WebServer/examples/WebServer/README.md

 ## Implementing a web server

-The WebServer library offers a simple path to implement a web server on a ESP32 board.
+The WebServer library offers a simple path to implement a web server on a ESP32 based board.

 The advantage on using the WebServer instead of the plain simple WiFiServer is that the WebServer takes much care about the http protocol conventions and features and allows easily access to parameters.